 13. Send a virtual high five

-Many people are going above and beyond to respond to the pandemic.
-Show your appreciation with a virtual high-five.
+Show your appreciation for others with a virtual high-five.
 Has a friend connected on a regular basis, did you meet a friendly new neighbor, open something fun from your grandparents?

-Search "five" in Wixie, add text or voice narration to show your appreciation, and decorate with paint and images.
-Copy the project URL to share digitally via email.
+Search "five" in Wixie, add text or voice narration to show your appreciation and decorate with paint and images.
+Copy the project URL to share digitally via email. (template)

 14. Reading comprehension: character and setting

-Read a book on your own or with a parent.
-Use the New button to start a new Wixie project.
+After students read a book or you share a book with the class, use the New button to start a new Wixie project.
 Use the paint tools to draw the main character in a setting from the story.
-Use the Microphone tool to record a description.
+Use the Microphone tool to record a description. (template)

 15. Simple surveys and great graphs

-It's #SchoolLibraryMonth!
-To celebrate, work as a class to create a new version of your favorite picture book.
-Explore the Templates>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.
+To celebrate your favorite book, work as a class to create a new version of your favorite picture book.
+Explore the Curriculum>Language Arts>Reading>Literature folder for sample templates or check out these ideas for book adaptations.